KelvCodes/-Harry-Potter-Invisibility-Cloak-OpenCV-Magic-/README.md

 ## Contribution
 You've got ideas to make this project any better?
 Feel free to;
-1. fork this repository, make improvements and make a pull request.🤝
+1. ork this repository, make improvements and make a pull request.🤝